chaaz/versio/README.md

 tag advance), pulls, and tries again.
 ```

-Concerns:
+## Troubleshooting:

-Rebase might cause the last (versio) tag not be an ancestor.
-What then?
+Rebase might cause the last (versio) tag to not be an ancestor.
+What
+then?